ajbraus/sf-innovations/README.md

 ## Instruction - Flipping the Classroom

 We have flipped the classroom in San Francisco and it is enhancing student understanding and facilitating instructor preparation.

 #### Evening Readings

-We assign a reading or readings every night for the concepts of the next day.
+We assign a reading or readings and videos every night for the concepts of the next day.

+#### Pair Programming

+By purchasing keyboards (without numberpads) and mice and usb ports we have introduced Pair Programming into to the WDI classroom.
+Pair programming is an industry standard practice used in software dev teams in interviews and in the work schedule.
+Moreover, Pair Programming reduces the frustration of "getting stuck" when learning to code, one of the biggest causes of burn out and student unhappiness.

+#### Longer Lessons

+We've extended lessons from 90 minutes to 120 minutes to give the students more time to do work in a space where they have access to instructors, DIRs, and access to pair programming equipment.

 #### The 33/66 Rule - Less Talking, More Doing